-The occipital bone has complex development, it ossifies from six centers.
-The foramen magnum is surrounded by four ossification centers.
-On each side are the exoccipitals, ventrally located is the basioccipital and dorsally, the supraoccipital center contains the midline occipital fissure which can sometimes persist antenatally.
+The occipital bone has complex development, it ossifies from six centres.
+The foramen magnum is surrounded by four ossification centres.
+On each side are the exoccipitals, ventrally located is the basioccipital and dorsally, the supraoccipital centre contains the midline occipital fissure which can sometimes persist antenatally.
 This pattern of development can therefore give rise to numerous accessory sutures that could be mistaken for fractures especially with plain film evaluation alone.

 It is important to know these anatomic variations, mainly on the head trauma image studies in children, where it could be difficult to differentiate non-depressed skull fractures from an accessory suture.

 Radiographic differentiation of skull fracture and accessory suture